alealiberti/StartDown/Docs/backend/README.md

 This project is an API Server connected to the main page and the backoffice page of the Cascina Caccia educational website.
 It features a backend built with Spring Boot and a MySQL database for data persistence.
 The application allows users to create information or reservation requests, but also allows admins to manage them.
-It provieds authentication and session management.
+It provides authentication and session management.

 ## Project Structure